 - ConfigMgr-Standard Pkg: This module uses the standard type package method and can be used with the Modern Driver Management process and Web service for dynamic deployment of drivers.

-- ConfigMgr-Standard PkG (Pilot): This module provides the same functionality as the Standard Pkg option but names the packages with the "Pilot" naming scheme.
-This can be used for testing purposes before moving it into production.
+- ConfigMgr-Standard PkG (Pilot): This module provides the same functionality as the Standard Pkg option but names the packages with the “Pilot” naming scheme.
+You can use this for testing before moving it into production.

 - MDT: Used for MDT import jobs.